Azure/azure-iot-sdk-c/certs/readme.md

-## Certificates -  Important to know
+## Sample Trusted Root Certificate Store

 The Azure IoT Hub certificates presented during TLS negotiation shall be always validated using the appropriate root CA certificate(s).
+The default TLS stacks used on Windows (SChannel), Linux (OpenSSL) and iOS (Secure Transport) will use Trusted Root Certificate Authority stores maintained by the respective operating system.

-The samples in this repository leverage the certificates in `certs.c` for the Azure Cloud, Germany sovereign cloud and China sovereign cloud.
+At the time of writing, mbedTLS, WolfSSL and BearSSL do not support operating system's certificate stores.
+By choosing any of these TLS stacks, the application developer becomes responsible with creating and maintaining a Trusted Root Certificate Store.
+When using any of these TLS stacks, the samples in this repository can be configured to leverage the sample certificate store in `certs.c`.
 By default, all certs are included in the samples' build.
-To select a specific cert, use one of the following options during the cmake step of your [environment setup](https://github.com/Azure/azure-iot-sdk-c/doc/devbox_setup.md).
+To reduce binary size, select certificates only for Azure clouds that the device connects to.
+Use one of the following options during the cmake step of your [environment setup](https://github.com/Azure/azure-iot-sdk-c/doc/devbox_setup.md).

 ```
 cmake .. -Duse_sample_trusted_cert                               // To trust all Azure Roots for samples.